 Hemlibra® was used in clinical trials in infants, children and adolescents.
 No difference in dose or side effects was reported in younger age groups.
-In children less than one year of age, the blood system is still developing.
-If your child is less than one year old, your doctor may prescribe Hemlibra® only after carefully weighing the expected benefits and risks of using this product.

 How does Hemlibra® work?

 When you infuse FVIII, you are replacing the FVIII that is missing from the body.
 FVIII connects two other proteins activated FIX (FIXa) and FX protein.
 FVIII creates the bridge between these proteins so the clotting process continues to form a clot and stop bleeding.
 Instead of the FVIII protein bridging the other two proteins, it is the antibody that does this connection.
 So Hemlibra® is said to copy or "mimic" the action of FVIII and hence is called a "mimetic" treatment.